 Each strain of marijuana contains different types of cannabinoids with varying effects.
 Nature’s Remedy offers several different strains of marijuana to accommodate the needs of every consumer.

 Indica vs. Sativa vs. Hybrid

-The marijuana plant can be categorized as follows: indica, sativa, or hybrid.
+The cannabis plant can be categorized as follows: indica, sativa, or hybrid.
 Each group is made up of a variety of strains, all with different cannabinoid profiles.

 Sativas are reported to increase energy and appetite while elevating the patient’s mood and focus.
 They are generally recommended for daytime use.

 - Ailments: generally speaking, sativas are helpful for conditions such as depression and ADHD

 Indicas are reported to promote relaxation, reduce anxiety, and enhance sleep.
 They are usually recommended for evening use.

 - Effects: sedating, calming, “couch lock”

 - Ailments: generally speaking, indicas are best for physical ailments such as pain and inflammation

 Hybrids are produced when cultivators cross-breed indica and sativa strains.
 Hybrids may take after either parent or be a blend of both.
 The goal in creating hybrids is to create a strain with desirable characteristics from each parent.